 In the last episode, I dove into the core differences between the IMA CMA and the Certified Public Accountant certifications because so many people have asked me why I chose one over the other.
 Have you wondered about the CMA vs MBA?

 CMA and MBA are two radically different designations.
 MBA is a Master’s degree, which takes two years of formal schooling to acquire.
 In contrast, the CMA is a certificate obtained by passing an exam.
-You can get your CMA in as little as two months.
+You can get your CMA in as little as two months if you already meet some of the Certified Management Accountant requirements.

 Hello CMA Candidates, welcome to a brand new episode of the Free CMA Exam Mastery Course.
 Thank you so much for joining me today.
 It’ll be a short episode but an important one.